shivam603/DRAWING_PAD/README.md

 ## 📄 License

-This project is open-source and free to use for educational purposes.
+This project is created for educational purposes and is free to use.